 Paradoxically, the artistic impulse often comes through more when we are receptive, than when we are aggressively seeking it - the right side of the brain, rather than the left.
 Art is a gradual process of accumulating knowledge and self-knowledge, and the process is more important than any one single work.

 How do I go about getting reproductions of my work made?

 In the past, getting reproductions made was expensive, especially color, and had to be done by printers, often with a minimum order of 500 or more.
 Now, with digital technology, it is possible to get a small number of reproductions done at a much lower price - even as few as one reproduction.
 At a good digital imaging company, you can get your work scanned, edited and printed with good clarity, etc. They can work from the original or from a good photo or slide, and the output can be any size.
-For example, I can take a slide or an original, they scan, edit and print (they can even burn to a CD that you can take with you) as few as one copy, or many.
+For example, I can take a slide, digital photo or an original; they scan, edit and print (they can even burn to a CD that you can take with you) as few as one copy, or many.
 They keep the file archived, so that once they have the image, you can get copies anytime in the future.
-The initial cost for scan, edit and print depends on size, but a medium-sized reproduction costs me about $75.00 (for one print).
+The initial cost for scan, edit and print depends on size, but a medium-sized reproduction cost me about $100.00 (for one print).
 After this initial cost, additional prints are about $15.00 each.
 I have since started doing this myself, by getting a good digital camera and good scanner, and printing with a good large-format printer.
 But you need to make sure you are using permanent inks and paper.

 You can look in your local Yellow Pages for a digital imaging company, or on the Internet.
-Some companies may be have an online presence, and may be able to do the process by mail.
+Many companies have an online presence, and may be able to do the process by mail.
 Some companies specialize in artists' reproductions.
-The image-editing process can sometimes be expensive - the company I go to charges $100 per hour for editing ($25 for 15 minutes).
+The image-editing process can sometimes be expensive - the company I went to charges $100 per hour for editing ($25 for 15 minutes).
 Make sure to find out about procedures and costs ahead of time, with each company.